Website City of Meridian

 Assist in preparation of Water and Wastewater Division capital programs and budgets;

-Provide technical guidance to engineering staff;
+Provide technical guidance and mentoring to engineering staff;

 Administer the work of consultants to ensure timely completion of their contractual obligations;